 The students can be involved in the construction of a wooden jig and can learn to stretch lead, sharpen tools and solder glass in place depending on class structure & school permissions.

 Project preparation, teamwork & planning have all been achieved within these group projects.

 Students take real ownership of their work.

 Should you be involved with the ‘Arts Award’ (or other), I can incorporate these criteria within programmes to suit.

 Mixed media workshops for primary years are also available (please scroll down).

 ‘Artist Rooms’ – A response to Agnes Martin

-exhibition currently in The Winchester Discovery Centre
+exhibition was held in early 2018 in The Winchester Discovery Centre

 Students learnt how to cut stained glass to a uniform set size